-Our Audiologists are a wealth of knowledge when it comes to hearing and your ear health.
-Our comprehensive diagnostic audiological assessments will thoroughly assess your hearing and ear health to ascertain any required further medical investigation and/or intervention.
+Our audiologists are a wealth of knowledge when it comes to hearing and your ear health.
+Our comprehensive diagnostic audiological assessments will thoroughly assess your hearing and ear health to determine if any further medical investigation and/or intervention is required.

 Diagnostic assessments include:

 - Pure tone audiometry – air conduction and bone conduction

 - Speech discrimination testing